Two-dimensional Carreau law for a quasi-newtonian fluid flow through a thin domain with a slightly rough boundary

 which has a unique solution noted by $\zeta=\psi(\tau)$ for $\tau\in\mathbb{R}^+$, and the pressure $\widehat q_{\delta'}$, by using the divergence-free condition ${\rm div}_{z'}(\int_{0}^{h(z')}\widehat {\bf w}_{\delta'}\,dz_3)=0$ in $Z'$, satisfies the following limit law

-Finally, we give the expression for the filtration velocity and the equation for pressure $\widetilde p$ in terms of the local problem, which is the main result of the paper. \begin{corollary} The filtration velocity is given by
+Finally, we give the expression for the filtration velocity and the equation for pressure $\widetilde p$ in terms of the local problem, which is the main result of the paper for the Reynols roughness regime ($0<\ell<1$). \begin{corollary} The filtration velocity is given by

 and $\widetilde V_3\equiv 0$ in $\omega$.
 Here $\widehat q(z')$ satisfies (\ref{expressionq}) with $\delta'=\nabla_{x'}\widetilde p(x')-{\bf f}'(x')$.

 Moreover, the Reynolds problem for pressure $\widetilde p\in L^{q'}_0(\omega)\cap W^{1,q'}(\omega)$ is given by